[The following question was forwarded to me by Nancy Stein, who addresses caregiving questions on her blog at SeniorityMatters.com.]

 - Visit online support forums, such as this very active forum of people caring for aging parents here.
 Especially if your mother is diagnosed with dementia, you may like the Alzheimer’s Association caregiver forum here.

 - Read a few good books, as it’s hard to learn a lot by skimming web pages.
 For dementia, the 36 Hour Day is well respected, and I like Surviving Alzheimer’s a lot too.
-Or consider an online course, such as the Johns Hopkins MOOC about dementia.
+Or consider a course offered by your local Alzheimer’s Association.
 Another option would be dementia management videos, such as those by Teepa Snow.
 Pick whatever method of education works best for your style of learning.

 - Remember to take deep breaths, and to take care of yourself.
 Dementia or no, helping an aging parent is usually a long journey.
 Building some daily walking and daily mindfulness practice into your day can make a big difference.